biolink/biolink-model/docs/index.md

        * [EntityToDiseaseAssociationMixin](EntityToDiseaseAssociationMixin.md) - mixin class for any association whose object (target node) is a disease
        * [EntityToPhenotypicFeatureAssociationMixin](EntityToPhenotypicFeatureAssociationMixin.md)
  * [FrequencyQuantifier](FrequencyQuantifier.md)
+ * [GeneExpressionMixin](GeneExpressionMixin.md) - Observed gene expression intensity, context (site, stage) and associated phenotypic status within which the expression occurs.
  * [GeneGroupingMixin](GeneGroupingMixin.md) - any grouping of multiple genes or gene products
+ * [GeneOrGeneProduct](GeneOrGeneProduct.md) - A union of gene loci or gene products.
+Frequently an identifier for one will be used as proxy for another
+    * [GeneProductMixin](GeneProductMixin.md) - The functional molecular product of a single gene locus.
+Gene products are either proteins or functional RNA molecules.
- * [GeneProductIsoform](GeneProductIsoform.md) - This is an abstract class that can be mixed in with different kinds of gene products to indicate that the gene product is intended to represent a specific isoform rather than a canonical or reference or generic product.
+       * [GeneProductIsoformMixin](GeneProductIsoformMixin.md) - This is an abstract class that can be mixed in with different kinds of gene products to indicate that the gene product is intended to represent a specific isoform rather than a canonical or reference or generic product.
 The designation of canonical or reference may be arbitrary, or it may represent the superclass of all isoforms.
  * [GeneToEntityAssociationMixin](GeneToEntityAssociationMixin.md)
  * [GenotypeToEntityAssociationMixin](GenotypeToEntityAssociationMixin.md)
+ * [MacromolecularComplexMixin](MacromolecularComplexMixin.md) - A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.
+ * [MacromolecularMachineMixin](MacromolecularMachineMixin.md) - A union of gene locus, gene product, and macromolecular complex mixin.
+These are the basic units of function in a cell.
+They either carry out individual biological activities, or they encode molecules which do this.
+    * [GeneOrGeneProduct](GeneOrGeneProduct.md) - A union of gene loci or gene products.
+Frequently an identifier for one will be used as proxy for another
+       * [GeneProductMixin](GeneProductMixin.md) - The functional molecular product of a single gene locus.
+Gene products are either proteins or functional RNA molecules.
+          * [GeneProductIsoformMixin](GeneProductIsoformMixin.md) - This is an abstract class that can be mixed in with different kinds of gene products to indicate that the gene product is intended to represent a specific isoform rather than a canonical or reference or generic product.
+The designation of canonical or reference may be arbitrary, or it may represent the superclass of all isoforms.
+    * [MacromolecularComplexMixin](MacromolecularComplexMixin.md) - A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.
+ * [MacromolecularMachineToEntityAssociationMixin](MacromolecularMachineToEntityAssociationMixin.md) - an association which has a macromolecular machine mixin as a subject
  * [MaterialSampleToEntityAssociationMixin](MaterialSampleToEntityAssociationMixin.md) - An association between a material sample and something.
  * [Mixture](Mixture.md) - The physical combination of two or more molecular entities in which the identities are retained and are mixed in the form of solutions, suspensions and colloids.
  * [ModelToDiseaseAssociationMixin](ModelToDiseaseAssociationMixin.md) - This mixin is used for any association class for which the subject (source node) plays the role of a 'model', in that it recapitulates some features of the disease in a way that is useful for studying the disease outside a patient carrying the disease